hugeproblem/codesearch-rs/README.md

 - `-i, --index <INDEX>`: Specify index file path (optional)
 - `-v, --verbose`: Enable verbose output
 - `-n, --no-ignore`: Do not respect .gitignore files
+- `--reset`: Overwrite existing index (instead of merging)
 - `-a, --all-files`: Index all file types (disable extension filtering)
 - `-e, --extensions <EXTENSIONS>`: Additional file extensions to index (comma-separated)
 - `-h, --help`: Print help
 - `-V, --version`: Print version

+**Notes:**
+- If an existing index file is invalid or corrupted, it will be automatically overwritten
+- Without `--reset`, new paths are merged with the existing index

 **Examples:**
 ```bash